Sarah Stratigakis: Club career

 In 2016 and 2017, Stratigakis began playing for Aurora FC in League1 Ontario.
 She made her debut on May 7, 2016 against Vaughan Azzurri.
 She scored her first goals on May 28, netting a brace against the Kingston Clippers in a 3-3 draw.
 On August 20, she scored a hat trick against the Sanjaxx Lions.
 That season, she was named to the mid-season L1O All-Star team that faced the Quebec all-stars, was named the league Young Player of the Year, and was named to the league First Team All-Star.
 The following season, she scored four goals in five appearances and was once again named to the mid-season all-star game.

 In 2018, she joined Oakville Blue Devils FC in League1 Ontario, scoring five goals in only 3 appearances, including a hat trick on August 21 against Darby FC.
 In 2019, she played with Motor City FC in the Women's Premier Soccer League, before returning to the Blue Devils, where she scored four goals in only two appearances, netting a brace in each match.

 In 2022, she joined Swedish club Vittsjö GIK in the first-tier Damallsvenskan.

 In January 2024, Stratigakis would sign a contract with Women's Super League(WSL) club Bristol City until the end of the 2024-25 season.
 Upon Bristol City's relegation from the WSL at the conclusion of the 2023-24 season, it was announced that Stratigakis left the club.

 In August 2024, she joined French club Saint-Étienne in the Première Ligue.

 In June 2025, she returned to Canada to sign with AFC Toronto in the Northern Super League.
 On September 13, 2025, she scored her first goal, in a 7-0 victory over Vancouver Rise FC.
+Stratigakis was part of the AFC Toronto team which won the first-ever Supporters’ Shield in NSL history.
+She scored and provided an assist in the opening game of the 2026 season, a 3-2 win over the Vancouver Rise on April 24, 2026.